Integer overflow: Origin

+Using integers of the same size as the ALU's register width will have the best performance in most applications.
+SIMD instruction extensions can provide single operations for integers exceeding the register width.
+For x86 32-bit processors the Streaming SIMD extensions (SSE2) added registers for 64-bit integers.
+For x86-64 64-bit processors the Advanced Vector Extensions (AVX) added registers up to 512-bit integers.

 When an unsigned arithmetic operation produces a result larger than the maximum above for an N-bit integer, an overflow reduces the result to modulo N-th power of 2, retaining only the least significant bits of the result and effectively causing a wrap around.

 In particular, multiplying or adding two integers may result in a value that is unexpectedly small, and subtracting from a small integer may cause a wrap to a large positive value (for example, 8-bit integer addition 255 + 2 results in 1, which is 257 mod 2^{8}, and similarly subtraction 0 − 1 results in 255, a two's complement representation of −1).

-Such wraparound may cause security detriments—if an overflowed value is used as the number of bytes to allocate for a buffer, the buffer will be allocated unexpectedly small, potentially leading to a buffer overflow which, depending on the use of the buffer, might in turn cause arbitrary code execution.
+Such wrap around may cause security detriments—if an overflowed value is used as the number of bytes to allocate for a buffer, the buffer will be allocated unexpectedly small, potentially leading to a buffer overflow which, depending on the use of the buffer, might in turn cause arbitrary code execution.

 If the variable has a signed integer type, a program may make the assumption that a variable always contains a positive value.
 An integer overflow can cause the value to wrap and become negative, which violates the program's assumption and may lead to unexpected behavior (for example, 8-bit integer addition of 127 + 1 results in −128, a two's complement of 128).
 (A solution for this particular problem is to use unsigned integer types for values that a program expects and assumes will never be negative.)